abtin/notes/2022/July.md

 - going to build a folder of all smaller micro apps, codes that have single focus and can be combined together for future projects.
 It's like investigating how to build ikea parts for later assembly.

+### July 05, 2022

+#### Thoughts

+- Today I had a first hand experience about talkers vs doers.
+How talkers who cannot build anything are given the power to dictate the direction of the way things should be done.
+I have no problem with people looking at the bigger picture, but I disagree with giving power to talkers.
+Medical system got it right.
+The head of a hospital department has to be a doctor.